ice-wm/manual/index.md

 - `DesktopBackgroundImage = ""`

   Image(s) for desktop background.
-If you want IceWM to ignore the desktop background image / color set both DesktopBackgroundColor ad DesktopBackgroundImage to an empty value ("").
+If you want IceWM to ignore the desktop background image / color set both DesktopBackgroundColor and DesktopBackgroundImage to an empty value ("").

 - `SupportSemitransparency = 1`